andreasemeraro/PlaSim-analysis/README.md

 ## PRE-REQUISITES ##
 In this code a I've used the Anaconda distribution with Jupyter Notebook (except for the file in CDO and application) and the script requires the following importnat packages:
-- netcdf
+- netcdf:
-  -`conda install -c anaconda netcdf4`
+  `conda install -c anaconda netcdf4`
-- cdo
+- cdo:
-  -`pip install cdo`
+  `pip install cdo`
-- basemap
+- basemap:
   -`conda install -c anaconda basemap`
-- cartopy
+- cartopy:
-  -`conda install -c conda-forge cartopy` or see [here](https://anaconda.org/conda-forge/cartopy) The basemap package is deprecated and a complete transition to cartopy is needed in the future.
+  `conda install -c conda-forge cartopy` or see [here](https://anaconda.org/conda-forge/cartopy) The basemap package is deprecated and a complete transition to cartopy is needed in the future.
 However, basemap holds some features still not present in cartopy.
 So for now I've decided to not change to cartopy.
 Unfortunately, for the former reason you have to use a python version=2.6.
 I suggest to create a new conda environment with this python version:
 `conda create -n envname python=2.6`